Tuck Everlasting: Plot summary

-Ten-year-old Winifred "Winnie" Foster, who lives at the edge of the village of Treegap, decides to run away from her overbearing family.
+In 1880, 10 year-old Winifred "Winnie" Foster, who lives at the edge of the American village of Treegap, thinks about running away from her overbearing family.
 That evening, a man in a yellow suit approaches the Foster home, looking for information.
-Winnie, the man, and Winnie's grandmother hear a music box playing in the wood near the Fosters' house.
+Meanwhile, Winnie, the man, and Winnie's grandmother hear a music box playing deep in the woods near the Fosters' house.

 The next morning, Winnie explores the wood.
-While the Fosters own the wood, they never enter it.
+While the Fosters own the area, they never enter it.
 She sees a young man, Jesse Tuck, drink from a small spring.
 When she asks his age, he first says he's 104 years old, then changes his answer to seventeen.
 Winnie wants to drink from the spring, but Jesse stops her.
 When she mentions her father, Jesse becomes scared she will tell him about the spring.
 Jesse's mother Mae and brother Miles arrive.
 They seize Winnie, taking her to their home and pleading with her not to be scared.
 On the road, they pass the man in the yellow suit.

 The Tucks explain that, 87 years ago, they had passed through the wood while looking for land to farm.
 They drank from the spring.
 After twenty years, the Tucks realized they were not aging.
 Miles's wife left him, taking their son and daughter.
 Forced to leave their farm, the Tucks returned in the direction of Treegap.
 After seeing that the clearing around the spring had not changed in twenty years, the Tucks realized that the spring had made them immortal.

 Winnie quickly grows fond of the Tucks.
 Angus, patriarch of the family, explains that he wants to grow old but can't.
 He asks her to keep the Tucks' secret, saying that if others found out about the spring, they would drink from it and later regret their immortality.
 That evening, Jesse proposes that after Winnie turns seventeen, she drink from the spring and live eternally with him.

 The man in the yellow suit steals the Tucks' horse and rides to the Fosters' home.
 He tells them that the Tucks have kidnapped Winnie and promises to rescue her in exchange for the Fosters' wood.
 He directs the constable to the Tucks' home, then rides ahead to meet the Tucks alone.
 He tells the Tucks that his grandmother had a friend who left her husband, taking their son and daughter, because the husband had not aged in twenty years.
 The ageless husband's mother had owned a music box.
 The man in the yellow suit had learned the music box's tune from his grandmother, who had learned it from her friend.
 Two nights ago, the man had heard the same tune coming from the Fosters' wood, where Mae had played it on her music box.
 He had followed the Tucks and eavesdropped to hear their story.
 Now, with legal possession of the wood and spring, he plans to sell the spring water to "people who deserve it.
 And it will be very, very expensive."